philecker/dev-resource/README.md

 - [r/webdev](https://www.reddit.com/r/webdev/) &mdash; A community dedicated to all things web development: both front-end and back-end.
 - [StackOverflow](https://stackoverflow.com/) &mdash; Find the best answer to your technical question, help others answer theirs.
 - [Dev](https://dev.to/) &mdash; A place where coders share, stay up-to-date and grow their careers.
+- [Roadmap](https://roadmap.sh/) &mdash; roadmap.sh is a community effort to create roadmaps, guides and other educational content to help guide the developers in picking up the path and guide their learnings.

 ## Develpoment ( Learning / Documentation )
 - [30 Seconds of Code](https://www.30secondsofcode.org/) &mdash; Provides a curated collection of short code snippets for all your development needs.